coralexbadea/coralexbadea/README.md

 - 👋 Hi, I’m @coralexbadea
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently in pursue of a Master Degree in Computer Science
+- 👨‍🎓 I’m currently in pursue of a Master Degree and a teacher at TUCN
+- 🌱 I’m passionate on making the world a better place
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me : send me an email at coralexbadea99@gmail.com